zackforbing/ruby-submissions/1510/module_4_assignments/scale-up/fecho-submission-form.markdown

 ## Risk Taking
   - What risks did you feel you took on this project?
+  - I think taking this project on at all was a risk.
+I really should have done an independent project to work through my javascript skills but I wanted to learn React, and Electron and ES6.

   - How do you feel about those risks?
+  - I feel mixed.
+I had a very tough week and don't feel that I really learned enough about Electron or React, and I still need more practice with JS but I am glad I got some exposure to all those new technologies.
 ### Please feel free to ask any other questions or make any other statements below!

 -----